bvbohnen/X4_Customizer/Documentation.md

 Exe Transforms:

-  * Enable_Windows_File_Cache

-    Edits the exe to enable windows file caching, which x4 normally disables.
-Note: may require large amounts of unused memory to be useful.

-    Experimental; not yet verified to have benefit (untested on systems with more than 16 GB of memory).

   * High_Precision_Systemtime

     Changes the player.systemtime property to use a higher precision underlying timer, where a printed "second" will actually have a stepping of 100 ns.
 Useful for performance profiling of code blocks.